ub-digit/DIBS_mockup/readme.md

+# TODO

-Remove debug-div when not needed
+- Remove debug-div when not needed

-To get english version of LOGO add class="en" to body-tag.
+- To get english version of LOGO add class="en" to body-tag